 Dedicated to delivering only the best product to their customers, the team at Medpod tested and researched a slew of manufacturers and medical monitors before finally coming across the CyberMed PX22 Medical Monitor to pair with their powered cart solution.

 Before any testing was done, the team was relieved to see that Cybernet’s solution met all of the medical grade requirements needed for a monitor that would be outfitted onto their carts.
 Firstly, the monitor carried global UL/cUL 60601-1 and IEC 60601-1-2 certifications, meaning they were rigorously tested and proven to be safe for near-patient use.
 Furthermore, having an IP65 certified front bezel meant the medical monitor could be regularly disinfected without worry over damaging the device’s internal components.
-Also, the antimicrobial housing protects itself from harmful microbes.

 Aside from certifications, the Medpod team also observed in their testing that the 22 inch model of the CyberMed unit fit seamlessly onto their cart solutions among the multiple other devices held on said cart.
 The monitor’s moderate screen size in addition to its 75/100mm VESA mount compatibility meant it could be effortlessly attached to the Ergotron carts the team was already using without hassle.